5tirner/Born2beRoot/Born2beRoot_Steps.md

 1) Knowledge :

-- vm work through virtualisation tech, that use sorfware to simulate hardware that allow vm to run one  a host machine.
+- Virtual Machine work through virtualisation tech, that use sorfware to simulate hardware that allow virtual machine to run one a host machine.

-- apt is a low package manager (can be used in other high level package manager) designed to handle software instalation and removal.
+- Apt is a low package manager (can be used in other high level package manager) designed to handle software instalation and removal.

-Aptitude is a high level package manager, that gives user a user interface to acces fonctionalities.
+- Aptitude is a high level package manager, that gives user a user interface to acces fonctionalities.

-- apparmor linux kernel security module that allows system admin to restrict program capabilities linux kernel is the main compnent (NOYEAU) of linuxOS,and its the main interface between hardware and its processes.
+- Apparmor linux kernel security module that allows system admin to restrict program capabilities linux kernel is the main compnent (NOYEAU) of linuxOS,and its the main interface between hardware and its processes.

 - LVM : logic volume management is form of storage virtualisation to facilitate managing disk storage than the traditional partitions.

-- TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.
+- TCP : Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.

 - cron : a tool makes u able to run a scpript or command in anytime u want.
--